Essential Protective Equipment now VAT Free

 We have two types of face masks available:

-- The economy grade 3 PLY mask which has 3 layers of protection and offers basic one way protection – This design blocks outoing germs from spreading but doesn’t necessarily provide protection against incoming germs and particles.
-Available in packs of 50s – our price works out at £1.04 each.
+- The economy grade 3 PLY mask which has 3 layers of protection and offers basic one way protection - This design blocks outgoing germs from spreading but doesn't necessarily provide protection against incoming germs and particles.

 - The KN95 FFP2 grade mask (shown below) offers two way protection, blocking over 95% of particles from outgoing and incoming particles - The KN95 is a more durable style of face mask.